 Design Element #4: Color

-The combination of navy and red adds a royal, sophisticated look to this kitchen.
+The combination of blue and red adds a royal, sophisticated look to this kitchen.

 Color, seen either on the surface of an object or in colored light sources, appeals directly to the emotions and sets the mood for a space.
 “Hue” is the technical name given to a color as it is reflected.
 Neutral hues are calming and comfortable, whereas bright and bold colors can either make a room exciting or provoke a feeling of restlessness.